+where $\rho^\mu$ is meant to be the so-called ``(improper) discounted state distribution'' \cite{Sutton1999, Silver2014, Sutton2018}.
+The \textit{actor} representation $\mu_\theta$ approximates the deterministic policy and its parameters are updated by stochastic gradient ascent of \eqref{eq: dpg}.
+The \textit{critic} representation $Q_\omega$ approximates the Q-value function $Q^{\mu_\theta}$ and can be estimated by using policy evaluation algorithms. \\

-where $\rho^\mu$ is meant to be the so-called "(improper) discounted state distribution" \cite{Sutton1999, Silver2014, Sutton2018}.
-Moreover, the authors show that the presented deterministic policy gradient is the limiting case of its stochastic analog as the policy variance tends to zero.
-To see this they use at first the stochastic policy $\pi_{\mu,\sigma}$ where $\mu$ is a parameter for the mean and $\sigma$ controls the variance of the underlying probability distribution.
-Now in order to find a gradient estimator for deterministic policies the log tick is applied to get an analytic expression for the gradient.
-Then the variance parameter is send to 0.
-Under certain assumptions one can show that
+Furthermore, the authors show that this deterministic policy gradient is the limiting case of its stochastic analogue as the policy variance tends to zero.
+This is shown by using a stochastic policy $\pi_{\mu,\sigma}$, where $\mu$ is a parameter for the mean and $\sigma$ controls the variance of the underlying probability distribution.
+To find a gradient estimator for deterministic policies, the log tick is applied to obtain an analytic expression for the gradient.
+The variance parameter is then set to $0$.
+Under certain assumptions, it can be shown that the following expression holds (see \cite{Silver2014})

-holds, see \cite{Silver2014}.
 The underlying idea is that the probability distribution degenerates and the resulting degenerated probability distribution is only optimized in the mean parameter.

-Later, this approach was developed further by \cite{Lillicrap2019}.
-The authors presented a deep DPG (DDPG) version of the algorithm, where the deterministic policy and the q-value function were approximated by deep neural networks.
-Moreover, they combined already existing ideas from DQN algorithms \cite{Mnih2013} in order to provide a more stable and robust learning.
-For example, the idea of a relay buffer is introduced to add data efficiency and used the fact that off-policy learning is possible.
-Also separated target network were introduced to stabilize the learning process.
-Finally the work done by \cite{Fujimoto2018} address how to deal with a possible overestimation of the value function for continuous action space problems with ideas from double q-lerning.
-The developed algorithms is the latest developed algorithms in the DPG family and is named TD3.
+Later this actor-critic approach was developed further resulting in a Deep Deterministic Policy Gradient (DDPG)\cite{Lillicrap2019} version of the algorithm where the policy and the Q-value function are approximated by deep neural networks.
+In this work the main ideas of deep Q-learning \cite{Mnih2013} have been adapted to problems with continuous actions.
+The critic network is updated by minimising the following loss function known as the \textit{(mean squared) Bellman loss}

+where $\mathcal{D}$ is a given data set of \textit{trajectory transitions} and $d$ tells us if the next state $s'$ is a terminal state i.e. $d = \mathbbm{1}_{\mathcal{T}}(s')$.
+The Bellmann loss tells us how close the approximation $Q_\omega$ is to satisfy the Bellmann equation in the given data set of transitions. \\